RICKETTSIA

 Mouse click (or finger select for those using touch screens) on the image to see the full size micrograph

-And here is what I see in live blood:
+And here is what I saw in live blood:

 Click on image to see larger image.

-And here is a videograph that shows the bacteria erratic moves (or is it dancing ?)
+And below is a video that shows rickettsia's erratic moves (or is it dancing

-Click on the format that your browser/OS is capable of playing:
+Click on the format that your browser/OS is capable of playing, and see a rickettsia

 It is difficult to capture a rickettsia, in its bacillus form, in a micrograph of stained blood, but not impossible.